nodejs/node/deps/npm/doc/misc/npm-scripts.md

 names will be run for those as well (e.g. `premyscript`, `myscript`, `postmyscript`).

-## NOTE: INSTALL SCRIPTS ARE AN ANTIPATTERN

-**tl;dr** Don't use `install`.
-Use a `.gyp` file for compilation, and `prepublish` for anything else.

-You should almost never have to explicitly set a `preinstall` or `install` script.
-If you are doing this, please consider if there is another option.

-The only valid use of `install` or `preinstall` scripts is for compilation which must be done on the target architecture.
-In early versions of node, this was often done using the `node-waf` scripts, or a standalone `Makefile`, and early versions of npm required that it be explicitly set in package.json.
-This was not portable, and harder to do properly.

-In the current version of node, the standard way to do this is using a `.gyp` file.
-If you have a file with a `.gyp` extension in the root of your package, then npm will run the appropriate `node-gyp` commands automatically at install time.
-This is the only officially supported method for compiling binary addons, and does not require that you add anything to your package.json file.
+## COMMON USES

-If you have to do other things before your package is used, in a way that is not dependent on the operating system or architecture of the target system, then use a `prepublish` script instead.
+If you need to perform operations on your package before it is used, in a way that is not dependent on the operating system or architecture of the target system, use a `prepublish` script.
 This includes tasks such as:

-* Compile CoffeeScript source code into JavaScript.
+* Compiling CoffeeScript source code into JavaScript.
-* Create minified versions of JavaScript source code.
+* Creating minified versions of JavaScript source code.
 * Fetching remote resources that your package will use.

-The advantage of doing these things at `prepublish` time instead of `preinstall` or `install` time is that they can be done once, in a single place, and thus greatly reduce complexity and variability.
+The advantage of doing these things at `prepublish` time is that they can be done once, in a single place, thus reducing complexity and variability.
 Additionally, this means that:

 * You can depend on `coffee-script` as a `devDependency`, and thus your users don't need to have it installed.
-* You don't need to include the minifiers in your package, reducing the size for your users.
+* You don't need to include minifiers in your package, reducing the size for your users.
 * You don't need to rely on your users having `curl` or `wget` or other system tools on the target machines.